 Ten years later he commanded the Apollo 14 mission, piloting the lander to the most accurate landing of the Apollo missions.
 He became the fifth person to walk on the Moon, and the only astronaut of the Mercury Seven to walk on the Moon.
 During the mission, he hit two golf balls on the lunar surface.

-What is Henrik Stenson's Ryder Cup Record?
+What is Paul Casey's Ryder Cup record?